usnistgov/feasst/dev/README.rst

 * MonteCarlo subclass Simulation
 * swig python wrap arguments std::istream and std::ostream for serialization
 * add citations to tutorials (reweighting, etc) and also citation suggestions for MC objects
-* Refactor Select classes.
-There are too many, and VisitModels may prefer to update select properties (e.g., cell, eik)
+* VisitModels may prefer to update select properties (e.g., cell, eik)
 * Jupyter notebook output should go to cells, not terminal that runs jupyter.
 * implement gibbs ensemble
 * lint file_[xyz,lmp]